solana-labs/solana/docs/src/developing/programming-model/runtime.md

 Then the program

-- Could execute 200,000 BPF instructions if it does nothing else
+- Could execute 200,000 BPF instructions, if it does nothing else.
-- Could log 2,000 log messages
+- Could log 2,000 log messages.
-- Can not exceed 4k of stack usage
+- Can not exceed 4k of stack usage.
-- Can not exceed a BPF call depth of 64
+- Can not exceed a BPF call depth of 64.
 - Cannot exceed 4 levels of cross-program invocations.

 Since the compute budget is consumed incrementally as the program executes, the